-- 7 LME is a wholly owned subsidiary of LME Holdings Limited, a private limited company registered in England and Wales.
-LME operates the London Metal Exchange. - LME is a leading exchange for the trading of non-ferrous metals futures and options.
-It offers contracts on a range of commodities including aluminium, copper, tin, nickel, zinc, lead, aluminium alloy, steel billet and plastics.
-Trading on LME takes place via three avenues: open outcry; inter-office telephone system; and LME's electronic trading platform called LME Select. - 9 LME Select received an upgrade in November 2008 to improve the system's robustness and, in doing so, offer better operational efficiency.
-In order to trade on LME Select it is necessary to be a ring dealing member or an associate broker clearing member of LME.
-There are five main categories of membership of LME.
-These are: ring dealing members; associate broker clearing members; associate trade clearing members; associate broker non-clearing members; and associate trade non-clearing members.
-Contracts traded on LME are cleared through LCH.Clearnet Limited. - 10 Despite the volatile conditions in the global financial market LME managed to increase its annual trading volume by 22% in 2008.
-LME achieved volumes of over 113 million lots, representing just over US\$10,240 billion; which is equivalent to an average daily trading value of US\$40 billion. - LME's latest six-monthly regulatory report to ASIC (for the period ended 30 June 2009) indicates that the total trading volume from the three Australian market participants on LME Select from Australia was 34,592 lots (trading aluminium alloy, copper, nickel, lead, tin and zinc).
-This accounted for 0.27% of worldwide trading volume, which is up from the previous six months where trading volumes from Australian participants reached 0.23% of total worldwide volumes. - 12 LME is authorised and regulated in the UK by the Financial Services Authority (FSA) as a recognised investment exchange under the Financial Services and Markets Act 2000 (UK). - 13 LME is currently also authorised to operate in several other jurisdictions including the United States of America, Hong Kong, Japan and Singapore.
+- LME is a wholly owned subsidiary of LME Holdings Limited, a private limited company registered in England and Wales.
+LME operates the London Metal Exchange. - 8 LME is a leading exchange for the trading of non-ferrous metals futures and options.
+It offers futures contracts in nine metals, including aluminium, aluminium alloy, copper, zinc, lead, nickel, North American Special Aluminium Alloy Contract (NASAAC), tin and steel.
+Options contracts are also available for these metals, except for steel.
+Futures contracts are also offered in two types of plastic: polypropylene and linear low density polyethylene.

+- LME introduced futures contracts over cobalt and molybdenum in February 2010.
+This was a world first, as historically cobalt and molybdenum have traded without the benefits of a regulated exchange. - 10 An upgrade was made to LME Select in November 2009 to increase functionality, reliability and throughput, and to reduce latency.
+A new version of LME Select was launched on 16 November 2009.
+There were no outages during the upgrade of LME Select, and no outages were experienced after the upgrade went live. - 11 To trade on LME Select it is necessary to be a ring dealing member or an associate broker clearing member of LME.
+Contracts traded on LME are cleared through LCH.Clearnet Limited.
+Trading on LME takes place in one of three avenues: by way of open outcry; by the interoffice telephone system; and via LME Select. - 12 LME's annual trading volume for 2009 was 111.9 million lots traded, down 1% on 2008's 113.2 million total.
+In LME's latest six-monthly report to ASIC (for the period ended 31 December 2009), the total trading volume from the three Australian market participants on LME Select was 32,599 lots (trading aluminium alloy, copper, nickel, lead, tin and zinc).
+This accounted for 0.23% of worldwide trading volume, which is a slight fall from the previous six months where trading volumes reached 0.27% of total worldwide volumes. - 13 LME is authorised and regulated in the United Kingdom by the Financial Services Authority (FSA) as a recognised investment exchange under the Financial Services and Markets Act 2000 (UK). - 14 LME is currently also authorised to operate in a number of jurisdictions, including the United States of America, China, Hong Kong, Japan and Singapore.